biyadav/summary/java/ConcurrencyNotes.md

 A CountDownLatch is a synchronization aid in Java that allows one or more threads to wait until a set of operations being performed in other threads completes.

-* Initialization: You initialize a CountDownLatch with a given count.
+1. Initialization: You initialize a CountDownLatch with a given count.
 This count is the number of times the countDown() method must be invoked before the threads waiting on the latch can proceed.

-* Waiting: Threads call the await() method on the latch to wait until the count reaches zero.
+2. Waiting: Threads call the await() method on the latch to wait until the count reaches zero.

-* Counting Down: Other threads call the countDown() method to decrease the count.
+3. Counting Down: Other threads call the countDown() method to decrease the count.
 When the count reaches zero, all waiting threads are released.

+USE CASE :

+-  Starting Multiple Threads at the Same Time: You can use a CountDownLatch to ensure that multiple threads start executing at the same time.
+This is useful in performance testing where you want to simulate concurrent user activity.
+-  Waiting for Multiple Threads to Complete: If you have a main thread that needs to wait for several worker threads to complete their tasks before proceeding, a CountDownLatch can be used to block the main thread until all worker threads have finished.
+-  Dividing a Task Among Multiple Threads: When a large task can be divided into smaller subtasks that can be executed in parallel, you can use a CountDownLatch to wait for all subtasks to complete before combining the results.
+-  Deadlock Detection: In complex systems, CountDownLatch can help in detecting deadlocks by ensuring that certain operations are completed before others start.
+-  Resource Initialization: If multiple threads need to wait for a resource to be initialized before they can proceed, a CountDownLatch can be used to block the threads until the resource is ready.

 ```